 It also offers a framework for the repair of degraded and eroded social structures and interactions.

-Whether you’ve taken a permaculture course and just want a second opinion, or whether you’re new to the whole idea of regenerative holistic landscape design, if you feel you might like some help with designing your land and how you use it, I’m available to help in Central Portugal for anything from a walk round and bit of advice over a cup of tea to a full landscape design.
+Whether you’ve taken a permaculture course and just want a second opinion, or whether you’re new to the whole idea of regenerative holistic landscape design, if you feel you might like some help with designing your land and how you use it, I’m potentially available to help within an hour’s drive of Benfeita for anything from a walk round and bit of advice over a cup of tea to a full landscape design.

 I can also offer advice on natural building techniques, ecological sanitation systems, grey-water processing, water storage/supply and off-grid power systems based on my experience here at Quinta do Vale and, where required, can bring in a local architect and other specialists I’ve worked closely with to design and install these systems for you.